mortman/OpenSnack/challah.md

 Combine and then knead until you think your arms are going to fall off and then knead some more.
 The dough should be very elastic and even a bit sticky.

-Clean mixing bowl and spray with PAM.

-Place in covered bowl,  make sure dough has PAM coating on it.and allow to rise about 1 1/2 to 2 hours
+Place in oiled bowl,  make sure dough has some olive oil on it.
+Cover and allow to rise about 1 1/2 to 2 hours

 Punch down and knead again then return to covered bowl, allow to rise as in the step above.